trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 For each trail captured, this grading system provides a very easy way to identify the trails in the best and worst conditions.

-This information is captured from the rRuf ('Road Roughness') app which  measures the roughness of a road using [the phones IMU](/blog/2020/360-camera-sensors-imu-accelerometer-gyroscope-magnetometer) and reports it on a scale known as a Riding Comfort Index (RCI).
+This information is captured from the rRuf ('Road Roughness') app which  measures the roughness of a road using [the phones IMU (Inertial Measurement Unit)](/blog/2020/360-camera-sensors-imu-accelerometer-gyroscope-magnetometer) and reports it on a scale known as a Riding Comfort Index (RCI).

 ## rRuf app